nv-morpheus/Morpheus/docs/source/developer_guide/guides/10_modular_pipeline_digital_fingerprinting.md

 - `file_batcher_module`
     - Responsible for batching files, either into a single control message in the case of an encapsulated training message, or into a series of control messages in the of streaming data.
 - `file_to_df_dataloader_module`
-    - Responsible for file retrieval and insertion into a cuDF dataframe.
+    - Responsible for file retrieval and insertion into a cuDF DataFrame.
 - `dfp_split_users_module`
-    - Responsible for splitting the dataframe into a series of dataframes, one per user.
+    - Responsible for splitting the DataFrame into a series of dataframes, one per user.

 For a complete reference, refer to: [DFP Preproc](../../modules/examples/digital_fingerprinting/dfp_preproc.md)